-Jen Goode is back again this month to show you how to quickly label school supplies with your Cricut.
-Just in time too!
+Jen Goode is back again this month to show us how to quickly label school supplies with your Cricut.

 - Vinyl (not iron-on)

 - Items to label – I’m using binders and pencils for this example

 - Scraping tool

 - Figure out all the words you want to cut out of Vinyl and type them into Design Space.
 I recommend creating a new text box for each new word.

 - Once you have all your words typed out you can select each word and look at the different fonts and pick your favorite one for each word.
 You can use fonts from Design Space or any font installed on your computer.

 - If you’re using any script fonts make sure you weld the font so it cuts out as one solid word like “English” in the photo above.

 - If you’re using multiple colors make sure to change your different words to the correct color so your machine knows to cut them on different mats.

 - If you are using Cricut Premium Vinyl – Permanent and having a hard time getting it to cut cleanly test a cut using the Chalkboard Vinyl setting.
 It usually works really well for nice clean cuts.
 Test cut first!